Shakers: American Civil War period

 As pacifists, the Shakers did not believe that it was acceptable to kill or harm others, even in time of war.
 During the American Civil War, both Union and Confederate soldiers found their way to the Shaker communities.
 Shakers tended to sympathize with the Union but they did feed and care for both Union and Confederate soldiers.
 President Lincoln exempted Shaker males from military service, and they became some of the first conscientious objectors in American history.

 The end of the Civil War brought large changes to the Shaker communities.
-One of the most important changes was the postwar economy.
-The Shakers had a hard time competing in the industrialized economy that followed the Civil War.
-With prosperity falling, converts were hard to find.
+One of the most important changes was the postwar economy and its growing mechanization, which produced goods much cheaper than the Shakers' traditional methods.